iotaledger/goshimmer/README.md

 - [Cellular Consensus](https://coordicide.iota.org/module5.1.1): The `ca` branch contains a first implementation of the Cellular Consensus module in the `packages` directory.

 - [Fast Probabilistic Consensus](https://coordicide.iota.org/module5.1.2): The `fpc` branch contains a first implementation of the Fast Probabilistic Consensus  module in the `packages` directory.
-You can also find a standalone FPC simulator [here](https://github.com/iotaledger/fpc-sim).
+We also have a standalone FPC simulator in this [repository](https://github.com/iotaledger/fpc-sim).

 - [Spam Protection](https://coordicide.iota.org/module3): You can find the initial source code in this [repository](https://github.com/andypandypi/IOTARateControl).